-nautical term/ phrase idiom/meaning in general use 1. make headway make progress 2. watertight (of an excuse, a plan, an argument) carefully prepared so that it conton no mistakes, faults or weaknesses 3. full steam ahead with as much speed or energy as possible 4. smooth sailing simple and free from trouble, easy and problem free (also "plain sailing" in British English) 5. weather a storm wait until the situation improves again; come safely through a difficult period or experience 6. reach the end of your rope having no patience or energy left to cope with something; to fee cannot deal with a difficult situation anymore (also, "at the end of your tether" in British English) 7. go overboard (informal) to be too excited or enthusiastic about something or about doing something; to react in an immoderate way a place of shelter and safety (figuratively); (in law, a rule that protects a company from being legally responsible actions taken believing them to be right) 9. scuttle deliberately cause (a plan) to fail ("to scuttle a ship"; sink your ship intentionally by making holes in it to prevent it from being taken by an enemy) 10. on the rocks likely to fail soon due to difficulties to do something you are not allowed to do, especially breaking a rulaw; come into conflict with, go against 12. wake (in the wake of) coming after or following somebody; in the after 13. high and dry in a difficult situation, without help or money (literally) out of the water, stranded by the sea as it retreats; "When the tide goes out, a lot of boats are left high and dry."
-14. even keel (on an even keel); living, working or happening in a calm way, with no sudden changes, especially after a difficult time 15. clean bill of health a report which says that something is in a good condition or the something is in a good condition or that something is in a good condition or the something is a g the amount of freedom that you have to do something in the way you to; flexibility 17. to be taken aback to be shocked or surprised (by somebody/something)
+nautical term/ phrase idiom/meaning in general use 1. make headway make progress 2. watertight (of an excuse, a plan, an argument) carefully prepared so that it conta no mistakes, faults or weaknesses 3. full steam ahead with as much speed or energy as possible 4. smooth sailing simple and free from trouble, easy and problem free (also "plain sailing" in British English) 5. weather a storm wait until the situation improves again; come safely through a d period or experience 6. reach the end of your rope having no patience or energy left to cope with something; to feel that you cannot deal with a difficult situation anymore (also, " at the end of your tether " in British English) 7. go overboard (informal) to be too excited or enthusiastic about something or about do- ing something; to react in an immoderate way a place of shelter and safety (figuratively); (in law, a rule that protects a company from being legally responsible for actions taken believing them to be right) deliberately cause (a plan) to fail (" to scuttle a ship "; sink your ship intentionally by making holes in it to prevent it from being taken by an enemy) likely to fail soon due to difficulties to do something you are not allowed to do, especially breaking a rule or law; come into conflict with, go against (in the wake of) coming after or following somebody; in the aftermath of in a difficult situation, without help or money (literally) out of the water, stranded by the sea as it retreats; "When the tide goes out, a lot of boats are left high and dry." (on an even keel); living, working or happening in a calm way, with no sudden changes, especially after a difficult time a report which says that something is in a good condition or that some- body is healthy the amount of freedom that you have to do something in the way you want to; flexibility to be shocked or surprised (by somebody/something)